128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: ldaps

+##### enumeration

+A value from a set of predefined names.

+Options:
+starttls          Connect to this server using STARTTLS.
+Default port is 389. ldaps             Connect to this server via LDAPS.
+Default port is 636. global-catalog    Connect to this server as an Active Directory Global Catalog.
+Default port is 3269.

 ## `configure authority ldap-server user-search-base`

 An optional user search LDAP filter to restrict searches for this attribute type.